Counts of Durbuy

 The succession from Henry to Waleran is somewhat murky.
 Childless, Henry designated his brother-in-law Baldwin IV, Count of Hainaut, as his heir.
 When Baldwin IV died in 1171, his son Baldwin V became the heir apparent.
 In 1186, Henry's daughter Ermesinda was born, wreaking havoc on the succession, as Henry declared his previous plans null and void.
-Baldwin V still claimed his inheritance, but there is no record of his using the title Count of Durbuy.
+Baldwin V still claimed his inheritance, but record of his using the title Count of Durbuy is lacking.
 In an attempt to reclaim her lands, Ermesinda's first husband Theobald I, Count of Bar, besieged the castle at Namur controlled by Phillip I, Margrave of Namur, and Baldwin V, with the resulting capitulation by the owners of the keep.
 The Treaty of Dinant, signed 6 July 1199 at Saint Medard, returned the lands to Ermesinda.
-When Theobald died in 1214, Ermesinda married Waleran.
-It is not clear that either Theobald or Waleran ever use the title Count of Durbuy, and hence are not included in the list of counts above.
+When Theobald dies in 1214, Ermesinda marries Waleran.
+It is unclear that either Theobald or Waleran ever use the title Count of Durbuy, and hence are not included in the list of counts above.

-After Gérard, no further references to the Counts of Durbuy can be found.
+After Gérard no further references to the Counts of Durbuy can be found.
 Durbuy transitioned to Emperor Henry VII after the death of Gérard.